 “I want a palace with pillared colonnades and hanging gardens, protected from prying glances – a palace worthy of Achilles, who despised all mortals and did not fear even the gods.”

 There is a small fee to get in, but it’s definitely worth it to feel like a beautiful Empress for a few hours.

 This was probably my favourite place in Corfu.
 It’s just stunning.
-It’s known as one of Corfu’s best beauty spots for it’s beautiful scenery, relaxing beaches, and turquoise water.
+It’s known as one of Corfu’s best beauty spots for its beautiful scenery, relaxing beaches, and turquoise water.
 The sunsets here are pretty spectacular, too, as it’s on the west coast.

-For quite a small town, there is quite a lot to do.
-There’s an aquarium (nothing amazing, but it kills a good half an hour).
-But one of the best things available there is a Yellow Submarine boat trip.
-This is great for seeing the caves and sea life around the area, and yes, they do play Yellow Submarine towards the end).
-Towards the end of the trip, when they’re returning to the dock, they crack out the Zorba over the sound system and the main tour operator took my hand and we danced the Zorba on the boat.
-It was fun, although he made me get up first which was only slightly terrifying.
+For a small town, there is quite a lot to do.
+There’s an aquarium (nothing amazing, but it kills a good half an hour), but one of the best things to do is the Yellow Submarine boat trip.
+This is great for seeing the caves and sea life around the area.
+(And yes, they do play Yellow Submarine towards the end).
+Towards the end of the trip, when they’re returning to the dock, they crack out the Zorba over the sound system and the main tour operator took my hand and we danced the Zorba on the Greek water.

 I did love Sidari, but it did strike me as the more British-seaside-town part of Corfu.
 There were a lot of holiday resorts there, and shops selling all kinds of inflatables.
 (The beach kind – calm down).